 - Push, hit, or physically abuse anyone related to the game

-During the 2019 NBA Finals, a Golden State Warriors fan sitting courtside in pushed Toronto Raptors' point guard Kyle Lowry while screaming profanities to him, making the all-star player and soon to be NBA champion very upset.
-The fan was quickly ejected from the game and banned from attending any games of the following NBA season.
+As an example of behavior that can get a courtside fan ejected, during the 2019 NBA Finals, a Golden State Warriors fan sitting courtside pushed Toronto Raptors’ point guard Kyle Lowry while screaming profanities to him, making the All-Star player and soon to be NBA champion very upset.
+The fan was quickly ejected from the game and banned from attending any games in the following NBA season.